 Michigan is the birthplace to an impressive collection of brands and products, some of which are known world-wide and others that are exclusive to the state.
-The Great Lakes State has introduced the world to everything from state-of-the-art appliances, one-of-a-kind pizza, savory junk food, and – obviously – automobiles.
-There is a good chance you bought a Michigan-made product from your last trip to the grocery store, or even drove a Michigan-made product on your last trip grocery store.
+The Great Lakes State has introduced the world to everything from routine breakfast staples, state-of-the-art appliances, delectable junk food, and – obviously – automobiles.
+There is a good chance you bought a Michigan-made product from your last trip to the grocery store, or even drove a Michigan-made product on your last family vacation.

 6. Faygo Beverages, Inc.

 Is there anything more Michigan than Faygo Pop?
 If you are a Michigan native, chances are you have tried one of the Faygo brand’s more than fifty flavors of soda including Rock & Rye, Moon Mist, or Vanilla Crème Soda.
 The brand was developed in Detroit in 1907, and is still considered a cult-favorite amongst Michigan “pop” drinkers more than a hundred years later.

 The Grand Rapids-based Meijer was first founded by Hendrik Meijer when he opened the first Meijer's Grocery in 1934.
 Hendrik and his son, Fred later revolutionized the super-market concept in 1960 when they decided to open a store that would combine grocery shopping and department store shopping - a one stop shop.
 It is considered to be the first supercenter store nationwide.
 The Meijer brand is made of over 240 stores (half of which are located in Michigan) that stretch across six states including Michigan, Ohio, Illinois, Kentucky, Indiana and Wisconsin.